 Mobile Legal Office

-CCA’s mobile office helps youth in the community who are homeless or at risk of homelessness. it is a safe and confidential place for youth to get free legal advice about supports and services to stay in school, get healthcare, mental health care, access to documents like a birth certificate or ID, or supports for basic needs.
+CCA’s mobile office helps youth in the community who are homeless or at risk of homelessness. it is a safe and confidential place for youth to get free legal advice about support and services to stay in school, get healthcare, mental health care, access to documents like a birth certificate or ID, or support for basic needs.

 The Mobile Legal Office makes stops throughout Connecticut communities.
 The schedule is posted on the homepage at speakupteens.org.